Mathnerd314/stroscot/docs/Commentary/State.rst

 Windows has a special thread type "UMS thread" which has more application control.
 An application can switch between UMS threads in user mode without involving the system scheduler and regain control of the processor if a UMS thread blocks in the kernel.
 Each UMS thread has its own thread context.
 The ability to switch between threads in user mode makes UMS more efficient than thread pools for short-duration work items that require few system calls.

-A fiber / green thread / virtual thread consists of a stack, a small storage space for registers, and fiber local storage.
+A fiber (green thread, virtual thread, goroutine) consists of a stack, saved registers, and fiber local storage.
 A fiber runs in the context of a thread and shares the thread context with other fibers.
-Fiber switching is fewer OS calls than a full-on thread context switch.
-When fibers are integrated into the runtime they can be more memory efficient than threads, otherwise they do not provide many advantages over threads.
+Fiber switching is fewer OS calls than a full thread context switch.
+When fibers are integrated into the runtime they can be more memory efficient than threads.
+Per Microsoft, fibers in C do not provide many advantages over threads.

-async marking makes core library functions more painful to call and requires a special annotation on the whole call chain.
-Avoid it by making everything async.